 - 3/4 cups white wine

-Make sure the lid is locked in place and the steam release handle is set to "ceiling".
+- Make sure the lid is locked in place and the steam release handle is set to "Sealing".

 - Set to Manual mode and adjust the time to 15 minutes.

 - The instant pot will take about 15 minutes to reach high pressure and then it'll count down 15 minutes while it cooks.
 Note: This is a good time to cook your pasta so that it's all coming out at the same time.

 - Once the time ends (it'll beep), you have two options.
 Let the steam release on it's own (about 10 minutes) or switch the steam release handle to "venting" for an immediate steam release.
 Both options will give you great results.
 If you have a few extra minutes before needing the sauce, let the steam release slowly (on it's own) for a little extra flavour.

 - Once the pressure's released (the float valve on the lid drops), the lid unlocks and you can open it.

 - Use a hand blender to puree the cooked whole tomatoes to your preferred consistence (more or less chunky).

 - Adjust salt and pepper if needed and stir.